Army (Ben Folds Five song): Lyrics, composition, and popularity

-The song deals with indecision, independence, conflict, and freedom in describing the narrator's struggles to find his way in life as he contemplates joining the military, enrolls in college and soon drops out, and joins a band.
-The lyrics contains many memorable moments, including the opening line ("Well I thought about the army / dad said 'Son, you're fucking high!'") and the bridge, which includes a horn section.
+The song deals with indecision, independence, conflict, and freedom in describing the narrator's struggles to find his way in life as he contemplates joining the military, enrolls in college, drops out, and joins a band ("Well I thought about the army / dad said 'Son, you're fucking high!'").
 The song is popular among fans, and has remained part of Folds's concerts in his solo career.

 Folds has explained at live performances that the entire song is based on personal experiences, with a few exceptions.
 He never grew a mullet, though the song's lyrics say "Grew a mustache and a mullet / Got a job at Chick-fil-A."

 Here is Folds's explanation from a recording at Enmore:

 This one's about my really horrible experience trying to get through college.
 And I got a scholarship and then I lost a scholarship... after a semester cause I flunked a class because I flunked one test.
 The class was based on one test.
 The one I flunked.
 I flunked the test because I got delivered to the test in a police car at six o'clock in the morning with stitches in my nose and stitches in my mouth.
 And I was still drunk.
 And I had a broken hand, presumably because I had clocked that ass.
 I hit the wall.

 So I threw my drum set, which is the instrument that I flunked on, into Lake Osceola in the middle of University of Miami and I took a Greyhound bus, I don't shit you, it was a Greyhound bus back home and I worked with a bunch of old ladies in a grocery store for about 18 months.
 It was at that time that I decided in my bedroom I decided while listening to Elvis Costello in 1986 that maybe I shouldn't wait tables and do this old lady job anymore, maybe...
 I should join the Army.

 And umm, for those of you who know the lyrics from the song I derived them, except for the rhyming part which I setup myself, I derived it from the way it actually went down.

 My father knocked on the door.
 I'll just be dad for a second:

 [Knock, knock, knock] "Benjamin, what are you doing in there?"

 "Well I was thinking about joining the army..."